umd-mith/sg-data/data/intro/clean/introduction.md

     section of an MWS "w" (the inverted "v") is lower than that of a PBS "w," where the middle ascender rises nearly to the plane made at the top of the "w."
-3. I physically inspected twelve of these fifteen copies—information about those in Cambridge University Library, the Newberry Library, and the Beinecke Library was provided to me by letter, fax, and telephone.
+3. I physically inspected twelve of these fifteen copies---information about those in Cambridge University Library, the Newberry Library, and the Beinecke Library was provided to me by letter, fax, and telephone.
 I also made